-And what this document really does is challenge Republicans, who've been saying this all can be done with spending cuts - so far unspecified spending cuts -and the left that's been saying it can all be done with tax hikes on the rich.
-So if they don't like what's in here, it challenges them to come up with their own alternatives.
+MARA LIASSON: And this document really challenges the Republicans who've been saying this all can be done with, so far, unspecified spending cuts, and the left that's been saying it can all be done with tax hikes on the rich.
+So if they don't like what's in this document, this is a challenge to them to come up with their own alternatives.

-LIASSON: Well, they - for instance, they give 50 examples of how to get $200 billion of spending out of the budget by 2015 in domestic and military cuts, including one of the very smallest options they offer, which is cutting the Corporation for Public Broadcasting, which is $500 million.
-But it tells - it lays out how you could take - get income tax rates lowered under different scenarios depending how many tax breaks you're willing to modify or cancel, including the mortgage interest deduction, the tax - the exclusion for employer-provided health benefits, charitable deductions.
+LIASSON: Well, they give a lot of examples of how to get to, for instance, $200 billion of spending cuts by 2015, including one of the very smallest recommendations they make, which is zeroing out Corporation for Public Broadcasting funding, which is about $500 million.
+But they tell you, basically, how you can make income tax rates lower under different scenarios of either canceling or modifying tax breaks, including the mortgage interest deduction, the tax exemption for employer-provided health benefits, charitable deductions.
+Of course, these are all considered political kryptonite.
+They're very popular.

-Now, all of those are considered political kryptonite, and there's a big question whether Republicans will consider getting rid of these tax breaks -the same thing as a tax hike.
-It also made suggestions on how to control long-term health care costs.
-You could say that they are proposing to man up the new health care law in this regard.
+T: Will Republicans consider getting rid of some of these tax breaks the same thing as raising taxes?
+The document also made suggestions about how to control long-term health care costs, and you could say that what they're doing is proposing to man up the new health care law on the cost-saving front.

-LIASSON: Well, I think it is provocative.
-I think that's what they meant it to be.
-This is an issue whose time may have come again, and the message of the election was supposedly about the deficit and debt and spending.
-Certainly, it was the rallying cry of the Tea Party.
-And although the deficit was pretty low on the list of priorities in the exit polls - the economy and jobs were much higher.
-And when voters were asked about specifics, like raising the retirement age, they tend to reject them.
-But there is a sense that voters are ready to consider the tradeoffs and make the sacrifices because they understand that without doing anything about our fiscal situation, America will really cease to be globally competitive.
+LIASSON: And I think this is an issue whose time may have come again.
+You know, the message of this election was supposedly about the debt and deficit and spending.
+Certainly, it was the rallying cry of the Tea Party, although the deficit was low on the list of priorities in exit polls; voters said the economy and jobs was a much more pressing issue.
+But there is a sense that voters are ready to consider the tradeoffs and sacrifices that are necessary, and that voters are beginning to understand that without doing something about our fiscal situation, America will really be in decline, and we won't be able to be globally competitive.

 LIASSON: Thank you.